The Bankrate promise

 - Qualify for a complimentary United Club membership ($650 value)

-- Major cardholder benefits include a first and second checked bag free, priority check-in and security screening, 25% off in-flight purchases, a credit for Global Entry or TSA Precheck membership and more
+- Major cardholder benefits include a first and second checked bag free, priority check-in and security screening, 25% off in-flight purchases when you pay with your card, a credit for Global Entry or TSA Precheck membership and more

 Why it’s best for airline lounge access

-While the United Club℠ Infinite Card doesn’t come with a welcome bonus, you do get the potential to earn a lot of miles on your spending.
+With the United Club℠ Infinite Card, you’ll get the potential to earn a lot of miles on your spending.
 You’ll earn 4x miles on United purchases for starters, but you’ll also earn 2x miles on dining, eligible food delivery and other travel purchases made with your card.
-What really helps this card stand out is the United Club membership you receive, and the fact you won’t pay an annual fee the first year ($525 thereafter).
-This lets you try out United Clubs for a full 12 months before deciding whether you want to keep this membership for another year.

 United℠ Business Card